mlabs-haskell/Tuxedo/webservice-wallet/README.md

 **1. Get Transaction and Input UTXO List:**
  Retrieves the transaction and input list required for generating the Redeemer by the web DApp.
 This call is not routed to the blockchain but is handled entirely by the web service.

- **2. Perform Actual Operation i.e send the signed transaction to the blockchain via web service :**
+ **2. Perform Actual Operation i.e send the signed transaction to the blockchain via web service:**
  Sends the signed transaction to the blockchain via web service for verification and validation using the verifier and constraint checker, respectively.

 ### List kitty for sale :
-Rest API used for listing a Kitty for sale, converting it into a TradableKitty with an associated price.
+Rest API is used for listing a Kitty for sale, converting it into a TradableKitty with an associated price.

 **1. Get Transaction and Input UTXO List for list kitty for sale:**

-**end point:**:get-txn-and-inpututxolist-for-listkitty-forsale
+**end point:** get-txn-and-inpututxolist-for-listkitty-forsale

 **DNA of kitty:**  Input the DNA of kitty.
 Note it should start without 0X.
 Example 95b951b609a4434b19eb4435dc4fe3eb6f0102ff3448922d933e6edf6b14f6de